Try Semrush

 Internal link from high-authority pages to low-authority pages

-When you do, make sure to use keyword-rich anchor text.
-Here’s an example:
+When you do, make sure to use keyword-rich anchor text (but don’t make it unnatural).

-First, use an SEO tool like Semrush and its “Indexed pages” report to bring up the pages on your site with the most link authority.
+First, use an SEO tool like Semrush’s Backlink Analytics and its “Indexed pages” report to bring up the pages on your site with the most backlinks (a decent measure of authority).

 Then, add a few internal links from those pages to a high-priority page on your site.